cartertemm/grenam-remover/readme.md

 ### Executing

 Open a command window in the directory where this program resides.
+It might be a good idea to run as administrator to make sure the program has adequate permissions.

 ```
 usage: remover.py [-h] [--dry] [-f FILE] [-p PATH]